Find Trade Colleges

 $21,441 Avg Student Debt

-Out of the 3 schools in New Mexico that were part of this year’s ranking, New Mexico State University - Main Campus landed the # 3 spot on the list.
+You’ll be in good company if you decide to attend New Mexico State University - Main Campus.
+It ranked #3 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in New Mexico list.
 Located in Las Cruces, New Mexico, the fairly large public school awarded 2,443 diplomas to qualifed bachelor’s degree students in 2021-2022.

 The average in-state tuition and fees for students at NMSU Main Campus is $7,543.
 Those students who come from outside the state pay an average of $24,667.
-On average, bachelor’s degree students take out $21,441 in loans while pursuing their degree.
-Around 60% of those degree recipients were women.
+Bachelor’s Degree recipients from NMSU Main Campus accumulate an average of $21,441 in student debt by the time they complete their degree.
+Of those students who received their degree, 60% were women.

 Read full report on New Mexico State University - Main Campus